twright-msft/mssql-node-docker-demo-app/README.md

 ## server.js
 The server.js file defines the node application that exposes the web service and retrieves the data from SQL Server and returns it to the requestor as a JSON response.

-The requires statements at the top of the file bring in some libraries like tedious and express and define some global variables which can be used by the rest of the application.
+The require statements at the top of the file bring in some libraries like tedious and express and define some global variables which can be used by the rest of the application.
 ```
 var express = require("express");
 var app = express();